All Episodes

 Okay, so the details and the nuances are lost in this, obviously.

-But here we have a situation where we've got to get reasonably um astute uh young man with enough acumen to at least get this far to where he has a decent YouTube channel in terms of subscribers, etc.
+But here we have a situation where we've got to get reasonably astute young man with enough acumen to at least get this far to where he has a decent YouTube channel in terms of subscribers, etc.

-But then he gets tied up with MMS, and it appears as though he's like a worshiper, like a uh a member of the church of MMS, because on one hand, he's putting his YouTube channel at risk, because it's well known that YouTube and all of the social media don't like MMS and don't like ads for it, won't allow it to be uh promulgated, etc.
+And it appears as though he's like a worshipper, like a member of the church of MMS, because on one hand, he's putting his YouTube channel at risk because it's well known that YouTube and all of the social media don't like MMS and don't like ads for it, won't allow it to be promulgated, etc.

-He if he loses his YouTube channel, there goes his ability to do sales of his business.
+If he loses his YouTube channel, there goes his ability to do sales of his business.

 So he's got a lot at risk trying to promote this stuff, right?

-Um makes some profit if he sells it, but even if he made whopping huge amounts of profit on each and every set of two little containers that go out to make up the MMS, it's not that much huge profit.
+He makes some profit if he sells it, but even if he made whopping huge amounts of profit on each and every set of two little containers that go out to make up the MMS, it's not that much huge profit.

 I mean, you can buy the stuff industrially in gallon-sized containers on Amazon for like $15.

-He'd have to have huge product volume in order for it to be such a large profit center as to, in my opinion, motivate him to continue flogging this stuff against the resistance in the business and uh advertising communities to it.
+He'd have to have huge product volume in order for it to be such a large profit center as to, in my opinion, motivate him to continue flogging this stuff against the resistance in the business and advertising communities to it.

 You know, it's a business decision.